 Forensic nurses work in various environments such as hospitals, clinics, law enforcement agencies, or private practice.
 Regardless of where they practice, forensic nurses provide a vital service to the justice system and play an essential role in investigating and prosecuting sexual assault crimes that often go unreported.

-Pursuing forensic nursing is a great career option for nurses looking to specialize in a field that integrates the disciplines of healthcare and law.
-Read on for details on the differences between forensic nursing certificate programs and certificates, including a side-by-side comparison chart and information about educational and professional programs.
+Forensic nursing is a great career option for nurses looking to specialize in a field that integrates the disciplines of healthcare and law.
+Read on for details on the differences between forensic nursing certificate programs and certification, including a side-by-side comparison chart and information about educational and professional programs.

 While forensic nursing certificates and certifications are similar, they are separate in many ways.
 Simply put: forensic nursing certificates are educational programs, and forensic nursing certifications are professional credentials.